Prema Narendra Purao

-Prema Purao is an Indian social worker, freedom fighter and the founder of Annapurna Mahila Mandal, a non governmental organization working for the empowerment of destitute women and children.
-She was involved in the Goa liberation movement.
-During the onslaught leading up to liberation, Prema was designated to transport arms to freedom fighter Mohan Ranade.
+Prema Purao is an Indian social worker, independence activist and the founder of Annapurna Mahila Mandal, a non governmental organization working for the empowerment of destitute women and children.
+She was involved in the Goan independence movement.
+During the onslaught leading up to Indian annexation of Goa, Purao was designated to transport arms to activist Mohan Ranade.
 As she sprinted through a certain forest, a shot was fired by the Portuguese police.
-Despite the bullet striking her leg, Prema kept running.
-Once she completed her duty and delivered the arms, she was smuggled in a truck to Belgaum, where she could receive medical attention.
+Despite the bullet striking her leg, Purao kept running.
+Once she completed her task and delivered the arms, she was smuggled in a truck to Belgaum, where she could receive medical attention.
 She founded Annapurna Mahila Mandal in 1975.